-1. General: For an in-depth general article about vegetative roof systems, see this page at the Whole Building Design Guide site, which is maintained by the National Institute of Building Sciences.
+1. General: For an in-depth general article about vegetative roof systems, see “Extensive Vegetative Roofs“ on the Whole Building Design Guide site, which is maintained by the National Institute of Building Sciences.
 It’s a very good page.

-6. Technical: How much do you want to know about green roofs?
+8. Technical: How much do you want to know about green roofs?
 A lot?
 A whole lot?
-In exhaustive detail?
-This is your book: Green Roof Systems: A Guide to the Planning, Design, and Construction of Landscapes over Structure, by Susan K. Weiler and Katrin Scholz-Barth.
+This book might be for you: Green Roof Systems: A Guide to the Planning, Design, and Construction of Landscapes over Structure* by Susan Weiler and Katrin Scholz-Barth.